-- Approve shifting the Ancillary Building component of the Martin Luther King, Jr. Medical Center Replacement Project from the Multi-Service Ambulatory Care Center/Ancillary Project (Capital Project No. 70947) to the Inpatient Tower Renovation Project (Capital Project No. 88945), and approve revised project budgets. - 2.
-Approve the implementation of a Local Worker Hiring Program for the Inpatient Tower Renovation and Multi-Service Ambulatory Care Center/Ancillary Projects, and find that the program furthers a legitimate public interest for the reasons stated in this letter, in the completed Factual Predicate Study, and in the project files.
+Approve shifting the Ancillary Building component of the Martin Luther King, Jr. Medical Center Replacement Project from the Multi-Service Ambulatory Care Center/Ancillary Project (Capital Project No. 70947) to the Inpatient Tower Renovation Project (Capital Project No. 88945), and approve revised project budgets.

+- Approve the implementation of a Local Worker Hiring Program for the Inpatient Tower Renovation and Multi-Service Ambulatory Care Center/Ancillary Projects, and find that the program furthers a legitimate public interest for the reasons stated in this letter, in the completed Factual Predicate Study, and in the project files. - 3.
+Approve the implementation of a Small Business Enterprise Program for the Inpatient Tower Renovation and Multi-Service Ambulatory Care Center/Ancillary Projects, and find that the program furthers a legitimate public interest. - 4.
+Authorize the Chief Executive Officer, the County Counsel, and the Director of Public Works to negotiate with representatives of the various building trades the terms of a Project Labor Agreement for the Multi-Service Ambulatory Care Center/Ancillary Project.